redis/docs/content/integrate/write-behind/configuration-guide.md

 > Note: User must be specified with the domain name for Windows Authentication to work correctly.

-After you configure the RDI connection and deploy the write-behind job, run the following SQL query to have the operator check if RDI is using the expected authentication mechanism and protocol.
+After you configure the Write-behind connection and deploy the write-behind job, run the following SQL query to have the operator check if Write-behind is using the expected authentication mechanism and protocol.
 Note: this operation may require the `sysadmin` role.

 ```sql
 SELECT session_id, auth_scheme FROM sys.dm_exec_connections;